rajacsp/rajacsp.github.io/docs/management/people-management/people-team-management.md

 # People / Team Management

-I am available anytime, I can mentor, Any help you need you can always come to me. -- Deepak
+I am available anytime, I can mentor, Any help you need you can always come to me. -- CSP

 Praise for effort and not outcome